-The valuation of the group's property portfolio was identified as a key audit matter given the valuation is inherently subjective due to, among other factors, the individual nature of each property, its location and the expected future rental streams for that particular property.
-The significance of the estimates and judgements involved, coupled with the fact that only a small percentage difference in individual property valuations, when aggregated, could result in a material misstatement, warranted specific audit focus in this area. complete estimates to development plans and contracts, and considering the reasonableness of other assumptions that are not so readily comparable with published benchmarks, such as estimated rental value and developers' profit.
+The significance of the estimates and judgements involved, coupled with the fact that only a small percentage difference in individual property valuations, when aggregated, could result in a material misstatement, warranted specific audit focus in this area. readily comparable with published benchmarks, such as estimated rental value.
+For developments valued using the residual valuation method, we obtained the development appraisal and assessed the reasonableness of the Valuers' key assumptions.
+This included comparing the yield to comparable market benchmarks, comparing the costs to complete estimates to development plans and contracts, and considering the reasonableness of other assumptions that are not so readily comparable with published benchmarks, such as profit on cost.
 We held discussions with the Valuers and challenged their approach to the valuations, the key assumptions and their rationale behind the more significant valuation movements during the year.
 Where assumptions were outside the expected range or showed unexpected movements based on our knowledge, we undertook further investigations, held further discussions with the Valuers and obtained evidence to support explanations received.
 We also challenged the Valuers as to the extent to which recent market transactions and expected rental values which they made use of in deriving their valuations took into account the impact of climate change.
+The valuation commentaries provided by the Valuers and

-The valuation commentaries provided by the Valuers and supporting evidence, enabled us to consider the property specific factors that may have had an impact on value, including recent comparable transactions where appropriate.
+I he valuation commentaries provided by the Valuers and supporting evidence, enabled us to consider the property specific factors that may have had an impact on value, including recent comparable transactions where appropriate.
 We concluded that the assumptions used in the valuations were supportable in light of available and comparable market evidence.

+Information and standing data

 We performed testing on the standing data in the group's information systems concerning the valuation process.
 We carried out procedures, on a sample basis, to satisfy ourselves of the accuracy of the property information supplied to the Valuers by management.
-For operating properties, we agreed tenancy information for construction contracts and budgets, which was supplied to the Valuers was also consistent with the group's records for example by inspecting original construction contracts.
-For developments, capitalised expenditure was tested on a sample basis to invoices, and budgeted costs to complete compared with supporting evidence.
+Where applicable, we agreed tenancy information to supporting evidence on a sample basis.
+For developments, we confirmed that the supporting information for construction contracts and budgets, which was supplied to the Valuers was also consistent with the group's records for example by inspecting original construction contracts.
+Capitalised expenditure was tested on a sample basis to invoices, and budgeted costs to complete compared with supporting evidence.
 We agreed the amounts per the valuation reports to the accounting records and the financial statements, including the relevant note disclosures.

+Overall outcome

+We have no matters to report in respect of this work.

-Taxation (group) Refer to the Notes to the financial statements - Note 3 (Critical accounting judgements and key sources of estimation uncertainty) and Note 8 (Taxation).
-The REIT regime grants companies tax exempt status provided the REIT meets the rules within the regime.
+Taxation (group) Refer to the Notes to the financial statements - Note 3 (Critical accounting judgements and key sources of estimation uncertainty) and Note 8 (Tax on loss).
+The REIT regime grants companies tax-exempt status provided they meet the rules within the regime.
 The rules are complex and the tax exempt status has a significant impact on the financial statements.
 The complexity of the rules creates a risk of an inadvertent breach and the group's profit becoming subject to tax.
-The group's status We confirmed our understanding of management's approach to ensuring compliance with the REIT regime rules and we involved our internal taxation specialists to verify the accuracy of the application of the rules.
-We obtained management's calculations and supporting documentation, verified the inputs to their calculations and re-performed the group's annual REIT compliance tests.
-We used our knowledge of tax circumstances and, by reading relevant correspondence between the group and as a REIT underpins its business model and shareholder returns.
+The group's status as a REIT underpins its business model and shareholder returns.
 For this reason, it warrants special audit focus.
-The obligations of the REIT regime include requirements to comply with balance of business, dividend and income cover tests.
-HMRC and the group's external tax advisors, we are satisfied that the assumptions and judgements used by the group in determining the tax provisions are reasonable.
-We have no issues to report in respect of this work.
-Valuation of investments in subsidiaries (company) Refer to the Notes to the financial statements - Note 10 (Investments).
-The company has investments - Note To subsidiaries of £927 million (2022: £2,004 million).
-The company's accounting policy for investments is to hold We obtained the directors' impairment assessment for the recoverability of investments in subsidiaries as at 31 March 2023.
+The obligations of the REIT regime include requirements